 If you’re setting up a new property from scratch, GA4 will be the default option.
 Upon visiting analytics.google.com, Google offers a simple walkthrough of creating the property and deploying it via Google Tag Manager or another method.

-When Will Google Analytics UA Go Away?
+When Did Google Analytics UA Go Away?

 What’s Next